The Gauldrons (“Innean nan Gailleann” – Innean or Bay of Storms)

 Meanders in South Kintyre by James McNeill

 Both books are well worth reading to gain an insight into the lives of the people of the area and how they lived and continue to thrive.
-Other books on the area available at Amazon.
+Other books on the area available.

 Extract from Kintyre – The Hidden Past